andrewhodel/jquery-epochago-plugin/README.md

 This will update every 60 seconds (60000ms)

+The file 'test.php' showcases the example above with some dynamically generated timestamps.

 ## Exceptions

 Make sure to not include a title attribute on the element containing the unix epoch timestamp.